 predicate defined by [[RDF-SCHEMA]].

-Relative URIs are useful to the Linked Data Platform in much the same ways that relative URLs [[RFC1808]] have been useful to traditional web systems.
-Since the things referred to by Linked Data URIs should ideally provide a retrievable representation, Linked Data URIs are usually also URLs; they locate rather than just identify.
+Relative URIs are useful to the Linked Data Platform in much the same ways that relative URLs [[RFC3986]] have been useful to traditional web systems.
+Since the things referred to by Linked Data URIs should provide a retrievable representation [[LD-DI]], Linked Data URIs are usually also URLs; they locate rather than just identify.
 As such, the utilitarian value of relative URLs still applies; especially since the LDP Container model promotes hierarchical representations.

 Implementers should therefore align the function of relative URIs in LDP with those of traditional relative URLs where possible and appropriate.
 Aside from giving developers the comfort and convenience of familiarity, they provide many of the same advantages.